impankratov/mongodb-backup-s3/README.md

 `CRON_TZ` - cron timezone. default: `US/Eastern`

 `INIT_BACKUP` - if set, create a backup when the container launched

-`INIT_RESTORE` - if set, restore from latest when container is launched

 `DISABLE_CRON` - if set, it will skip setting up automated backups. good for when you want to use this container to seed a dev environment.